fabienclerc1/Translation_React_Native_App/README.md

 # translation-react-native-app
-Translation app using React Native and DeepL API
+Translate App V0.1 with React Native and DeepL API.

+This project is a work in progress (next version V0.2 will implement Redux).